isobelcochrane938/notes/README.md

 # 2023-12-31
 - Today's programming wisdom is to embrace the principle of simplicity.
 Always strive to write clean, readable, and concise code.
 Remember that code is read more often than it is written, so make it easy for others (and your future self) to understand.
 Refactor regularly to eliminate complexity and duplication.
 Choose clarity over cleverness, and avoid premature optimization.
 Lastly, cultivate a mindset of continuous learning, as programming is an ever-evolving field.
 Keep yourself up-to-date with best practices, new technologies, and emerging paradigms.

+# 2024-01-01
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By prioritizing your work, you can ensure that you focus on the most critical aspects of the project and make better use of your time.
+You can use various techniques, such as the MoSCoW method (Must have, Should have and Could have), to categorize your task list.
+ - 使用技术，如MoSCow方法（必须拥有，应该拥有和可能拥有），对任务列表进行分类。
+- Prioritize tasks to ensure you're focusing on critical project aspects.- Second, planning ahead is crucial.
+Before starting a new project or undertaking a task, take some time to plan out your approach.
+Thinking through the various steps involved in the process can help prevent mistakes and ensure a smoother workflow.
+Break down your project into smaller, manageable tasks and allocate time for each one.
+Creating a detailed plan will also help in case you need to refer to it later on.